-- 5. Public Paseo.
-The paseo shall run east and west from Mateo Avenue through to Santa Fe Avenue as a design feature of the pedestrian walkway to the greatest extent possible as shown on Exhibit A. The paseo shall not be gated and shall contain permeable materials where feasible.
-To the extent feasible, the paseo (located to the south of the proposed structure) shall incorporate steel rail within the walking surface to reflect the past use of the paseo space as a rail spur line.
-The rail, to the extent feasible, shall reflect the location and configuration of the original spur line.
-The final plan for the use of the rail shall be reviewed and approved by the Director or his designee.
-Where feasible, permeable ground surface materials shall be used within the Paseo area. - 6.
-Greywater.
+- 6. Greywater.
 The project shall be constructed with an operable recycled water pipe system for onsite greywater use, to be served from onsite non-potable water sources such as showers, washbasins, or laundry and to be used as untreated subsurface irrigation for vegetation or for cooling equipment.
 The system specifics shall be required as determined feasible by DWP in consultation with DCP. - 7.
 Signage.
 There shall be no off-site commercial signage on construction fencing during construction. - 8.
 Billboards.
-There shall be no Billboards on the project site, any existing Billboards shall be removed. - Creative Office.
+There shall be no Billboards on the project site, any existing Billboards shall be removed. - 9.
+Creative Office.
 The project shall provide a range of creative office spaces, including smaller spaces designed to accommodate small businesses and configurable floor plates to accommodate a range of productive uses. - 10.
 Bicycle Parking.
 Bicycle Parking shall be provided for the project pursuant to LAMC 12.21 A.16. - 11.
-Solar.
-The project shall provide a minimum of 2,000 square feet of solar panels to be installed on the building as a part of an operational photovoltaic system to be maintained for the life of the project and shall comply with the Los Angeles Green Building Code, Section 95.05.211, to the satisfaction of the Department of Building and Safety. - B. Environmental Conditions. - 12.
-Mitigation Monitoring Program.
+Solar Ready.
+The project shall comply with the Los Angeles Green Building Code, Section 95.05.211, to the satisfaction of the Department of Building and Safety.

+B. Environmental Conditions.

+1. Mitigation Monitoring Program.
 The project shall be in substantial conformance with the mitigation measures in the attached MMP and stamped "Exhibit B" and attached to the subject case file.
 The implementing and enforcing agencies may determine substantial conformance with mitigation measures in the MMP.
 If substantial conformance results in effectively deleting or modifying the mitigation measure, the Director of Planning shall provide a written justification supported by substantial evidence as to why the mitigation measure, in whole or in part, is no longer needed and its effective deletion or modification will not result in a new significant impact or a more severe impact to a previously identified significant impact.

 If the Project is not in substantial conformance to the adopted mitigation measures or MMP, a modification or deletion shall be treated as a new discretionary action under CEQA Guidelines, Section 15162(c) and will require preparation of an addendum or subsequent CEQA clearance.
-Under this process, the modification or deletion of a mitigation measure shall not require a Tract Map Modification unless the Director of

-Planning also finds that the change to the mitigation measures results in a substantial change to the Project or the non-environmental conditions of approval.
+Under this process, the modification or deletion of a mitigation measure shall not require a Tract Map Modification unless the Director of Planning also finds that the change to the mitigation measures results in a substantial change to the Project or the non-environmental conditions of approval.

-13. Mitigation Monitor (Construction).
+2. Mitigation Monitor (Construction).
 During the construction phase and prior to the issuance of building permits, the Applicant shall retain an independent Construction Monitor (either via the City or through a third-party consultant, the election of which is in the sole discretion of the Applicant), approved by the City of Los Angeles Department of City Planning which approval shall not be reasonably withheld, who shall be responsible for monitoring implementation of project design features and mitigation measures during construction activities consistent with the monitoring phase and frequency set forth in this MMP.